nammoooo/Developer_Networking_Platform/README.md

 [Feecodecamp](https://www.freecodecamp.org/) - help people learn to code for free.

-[Snipplr](https://snipplr.com/) - a place to keep code snippets store and share all of your commonly used pieces of code and HTML with other programmers and designers.
+[Snipplr](https://snipplr.com/) - a place to keep code snippets, store and share all of your commonly used pieces of code and HTML with other programmers and designers.

 [GitLab](https://about.gitlab.com/) - the DevOps Platform that provides a Git repository manager providing wiki, issue-tracking and continuous integration and deployment pipeline features.